 Schuh have long been a favourite of ours at Econsultancy.
 By no means the biggest shoe retailer, Schuh manages all of its development out of its head office in Livingston, Scotland.

 With a modestly sized team it hits a lot of ecommerce and in-store best practice nails right on the head.

-The retailer has a mobile first strategy.
+The retailer has a mobile first strategy, enhanced by an excellent local search listing.
 It’s using in-store tech sensibly to improve operations and customer satisfaction.
 And the love it receives from its customers is commensurate, often playing out over social media.

 An easy and obvious choice?
 Maybe.